rawcopy/rawcopy.github.io/install.md

 ###Rawcopy dependencies:
 #####R:
-Rawcopy is an R-package, download and install the development version of R (r-base-dev).
+Rawcopy is an R-package, download and install the development version of R (r-base-dev) from:
 <a href='https://cran.r-project.org/'>https://cran.r-project.org/</a>